 Cumulative bar charts are a type of graph that shows the proportions of things making up a whole, similar to pie charts.
-For example, a cumulative bar chart showing the proportion of flavours in Neapolitan ice-cream might look like Figure 1.14.
+For example, a cumulative bar chart showing the proportion of flavours in Neapolitan ice cream might look like Figure 1.14.
 Bar charts must be accurately measured and may be vertical (like Figure 1.14) or horizontal.

-- Use the data in Table 1.6 to construct two cumulative bar charts: one for the relative abundance of elements in the entire Earth; the other for the relative abundance of elements in the Earth's crust. - 2.
-Use a spread sheet program of your choice to graph this data (Table 1.6).
-Copy the graph type that you think best illustrates these results into your notes. - 3.
-Iron is the most abundant element in the Earth, yet it is only present in relatively small amounts in the crust. - (a) Where is the rest of the Earth's iron? - (b) Account for this uneven distribution.
+- 1. Use the data in Table 1.6 to construct two cumulative bar charts: one for the relative abundance of elements in the entire Earth; the other for the relative abundance of elements in the Earth's crust. - 2.
+Use a spreadsheet program of your choice to graph this data (Table 1.6).
+Copy the graph type that you think best illustrates these results into your notes.